-The Board o pard of Directors recommends you vote the following: All authority to vote for any individual nominee(s), mark "For All Except" and write the number(s) of the nominee(s) on the line below.
+The Boar RIES GROUP d of Directors following: mends you vote For All Withhold All For All Except To withhold authority to vote for any individual nominee(s), mark "For All Except" and write the number(s) of the nominee(s) on the line below.

-1. Electio on of Dire ectors
+1. Election of Directors

-Nomi inees: ı
+Non ninees:

 01) Michael N. Taglich 06) Robert C. Schroeder.

 02) Peter D. Rettaliata 07) Michael Brand

 03) Seymour G. Siegel

-04) David J. Buonanno •
+04) David J. Buonanno

 05) Robert F. Taglich

-The Board o f Directors recommen ds you vote FOR proposals 2, 3 3 , 4 and 15: For Against Abstai
+Board of Directors recommends you vote FOR proposals 2, 3 and 4:

-2. Ratifi ication of the appointme ent of F Rotenberg Meril Solomon Bertige r & Guttilla, P.C as the Company's

-independent registered public accounting firm for the fiscal year ending December 31, 2013.
+2. Ratification of the appointment of Rotenberg Meril Solomon Bertiger & Guttilla, P.C as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2013.

 3. Approval of the Company's 2013 Equity Incentive Plan.
-4. Approval of an Agreement and Plan of Merger between the Company and its newly-formed wholly-owned Nevada subsidiary resulting in the Company becoming a Nevada corporation named Air Industries Group 5.
-Adoption, on an advisory basis, of a resolution approving the compensation of the Company's named executive officers .
-6. Adoption, on an advisory basis, of a proposal on frequency of future non-binding stockholder votes on the compensated executive officers. nsation o f the Coi mpany's 1 2 years 3 years Abstain year 0 0 0 0 NOTE: The shares represented by this proxy when properly executed will be voted in the manner directed herein by the undersigned Stockholder(s) and, in the discretion of the proxies, upon such other business as may properly come before the meeting.
-If no direction is made, this proxy will be voted FOR the nominees for the Board of Directors listed in item 1, and FOR items 2, 3, 4 and 5.
-Please Yes No e indicate if you plan to attend this meeting.
-Please sign exactly as your name(s) appear(s) hereon.
-When signing as attorney, executor, administrator, or other fiduciary, please give full title as such.
-Joint owners should each sign personally.
+4. Approval of an Agreement and Plan of Merger between the Company and its newly-formed wholly-owned Nevada subsidiary resulting in the Company becoming a Nevada corporation named Air Industries Group unde meet E: The shares represented by this proxy when properly executed will be voted in the manner directed herein by the rsigned Stockholder(s) and, in the discretion of the proxies, upon such other business as may properly come before the ing.
+If no direction is made, this proxy will be voted FOR the nominees for the Board of Directors listed in item 1, and items 2, 3 and 4.
+Pleas The indicate if you plan to attend this meeting. $Pi = Pi + $ admi sign the sign exactly as your name(s) appear(s) hereon.
+When signing as attorney, executor, nistrator, or other fiduciary, please give full title as such.
+Joint owners should each personally.
 All holders must sign.
-If a corporation or partnership, please sign in full corporate or partnership name, by authorized officer.
-Signatur e [PLEASE SIGN WITHIN BOX] Date Signature (Joint Owners) - Date
+If a corporation or partnership, please sign in full brate or partnership name, by authorized officer.
+Signa ture [PLEASE SIGN WITHIN BOX] Date Signature (Joint Owners) I Date